 Besides the service agents ANS and BA, several other types of agents are useful for enterprise integration.
 For example, data-mining/parameter-estimation agents are needed to collect, aggregate, interpolate and extrapolate the raw transaction data of the low level (shop floor) activities, and to make this aggregated information available for higher level analyses by other agents.
 Event monitoring agents monitor, detect, and notify about abnormal events that need to be attended.
 The CIIMPLEX Analysis Agents (CAA) evaluate disturbances to the current planned schedule and recommend appropriate actions to address each disturbance.
-And the Scenario Coordination Agents (SCA) assist human decision making for specific business scenarios by providing the relevant context, including filtered information, actions, as well as workflow charts.

-All these agents speak KQML, and use a subset of KIF that supports Horn clause deductive inference as the content language.
-TCP/IP is chosen as the low-level transport mechanism for agent to agent communication.
+And the Scenario Coordination Agents (SCA) assist human decision making for specific business scenarios by providing the relevant context, including filtered information and actions, as well as workflow charts.
+All these agents speak KQML, and use SKIF, a subset of KIF that supports Horn clause deductive inference, as the content language.
+TCP/IP is chosen as the low-level transport mechanism for agent-to-agent communication.
 The shared ontology is an agreement document established by the application vendors and users and other partners in the consortium.
-The agreement adopts the format of the Business Object Document (BOD) defined by the Open Application Group (OAG).
+The agreement adopts the format of the

+Business Object Document (BOD) defined by the Open Application Group (OAG).
 BOD is also used as the message format for communication between applications such as MES and ERP, and between agents and applications.
 Different transport mechanisms (e.g., MQ Series of IBM and VisualFlow of Envisionit) are under experimentation for communication to and from applications.
-A special service agent, called the Gateway Agent (GA), is created to provide interface between the agent world and the application world.
-GA's functions, among other things, include making connections between the two transport mechanisms (TCP/IP and MQ Series) and converting messages between the two different formats (KQML and BOD).
+A special service agent, called the Gateway Agent (GA), is created to provide interface between the two infrastructures.
+GA's functions, among other things, include making connections between the two transport mechanisms (TCP/IP and MQ Series) and transforming messages between the two different formats (KQML and BOD).

-The agent system architecture outlined above is supported by the agent communication infrastructure called Jackal developed by the consortium.
+The agent system architecture outlined above is supported by the agent communication infrastructure called Jackal.
 As indicated by the name, JACKAL is written in Java to support Agent Communication using the KQML Agent communication Language.
 The decision to select Java as the implementation language was based mainly on its inter-platform portability, its networking facilities, and its support for multi-thread programming.
-The next two subsections provide detailed description of Jackal.
+Except for the ability to understand and process KQML messages, Jackal does not impose any restrictions on the internal architecture and representation of individual agents.

 3.1.
-Conversation policies in Jackal
+Conversation Policies in Jackal

 KQML itself only defines the syntax of the language.
-However, a good, workable semantics is imperative for conducting coherent conversation among agents.
-To support both syntactic and semantic aspects of the language, Jackal takes a semantic interpretation of KQML from [12] and realizes part of it as a set of conversation policies.
-In what follows, we first discuss the conversation policies and then the architecture of Jackal.
+There is no generally accepted semantics of KQML in the agent community.
+However, a good, workable semantics is imperative for a coherent conversation which is not merely a collection of messages but rather a proper sequence of messages.
+The infrastructure must support both syntactic and semantic aspects of the language.
+Jackal takes a semantic interpretation of KQML from [11] and realizes part of it as a set of conversation policies.
+In the next two subsections, we first discuss the conversation policies and then the architecture of Jackal.